nrfconnect/sdk-nrf/samples/bluetooth/throughput/README.rst

 ********

 The sample transmits data between two boards, the *tester* and the *peer*, and measures the throughput performance.
+To do so, it uses the :ref:`throughput_readme`.

-It demonstrates the interaction of the following connection parameters:
+The sample demonstrates the interaction of the following connection parameters:

 ATT_MTU size
    In *Bluetooth* Low Energy, the default Maximum Transmission Unit (MTU) is 23 bytes.